This page covers:

 .exe TeamCity distribution comes with appropriate Java bundled.

 For .zip agent installation you need to have Java installed (available via PATH) or available in one of the following places:

 JRE_HOME environment variables.

 Upgrading Java on Agents

-If a build agent uses a Java version older than it is required by agent (Java 1.6 currently), you will see the corresponding warning at the agent's page.
+If a build agent uses a Java version older than it is required by agent version, you will see the corresponding warning at the agent's page.
 This may happen when upgrading to a newer TeamCity version, which doesn't support an old Java version anymore.
 To update Java on agents you can do one of the following:

-.exe installation comes bundled with required Java, you can just reinstall the agent using
+.exe installation comes bundled with required Java, you can just run agent

-- Install required Java on the agent and restart the agent - it should then detect it and provide an action to use newer Java in web UI.
+- Install required Java on the agent and restart the agent - it should then detect it and suggest to restart using updated Java installation.